Automated manager facing communication from Peakon includes:

 If a manager cannot view employee comments on their dashboard, then this section will not be included in their digest emails.

-If a manager does not have access to comments in real-time or at all, they will not receive daily emails.
-These emails are only sent when new content is available.
-When a survey round is open, new comments are gathered each day and those with access to comments will get daily emails that highlight a selection of these comments.
+If a manager does not have access to comments in real-time or at all, they will not receive daily digest emails.
+These emails are only sent when new unread comments are available.
+Managers without access to comments will receive the digest email at the end of the round when priorities recalculate, if their dashboard meets the visibility threshold.

 If an employee submits a comment but then resets their survey, this comment will be removed from the system.
 However, if digest emails are set to 'daily', there is a chance that the comment would have already reached a manager through the digest email.
 Setting the digest email to 'end of round' will prevent this.